 Although the official opening of the exciting new Adam Wood restaurant, the Garden House Cambridge, is September 10th, the restaurant and team have been offering a sneak preview with a discount during their soft opening recently.
-We had the pleasure of visiting for an evening meal.
+We had the pleasure of visiting this romantic restaurant in Cambridge for an evening meal.

 I hadn’t entered what was previously the Garden House Hotel since my student days ( I worked there as a chamber maid) so was thrilled to see its transformation into the Graduate Cambridge.
 We enjoyed a drink in the beautifully decorated Graduate Bar before our meal.